-- Explain the importance of the problem or critical barrier to progress in the field that the proposed project addresses. - Explicitly address how the proposed project will improve rehabilitation knowledge, technical capability, and/or clinical practice as defined by the RI Pilot Grant mechanism. - Describe how the concepts, methods, technologies, treatments, services, or preventative interventions that drive this field will be changed if the proposed aims are achieved. - A clear and concise statement of need should be included, supporting how the work will be leveraged into future work.
+- Research Strategy, including tables, graphs, figures, diagrams, and charts limit to 5 pages - (a) Significance - Explain the importance of the problem or critical barrier to progress in the field that the proposed project addresses. - Explicitly address how the proposed project will improve rehabilitation knowledge, technical capability, and/or clinical practice as defined by the RIPilot Grant mechanism. - Describe how the concepts, methods, technologies, treatments, services, or preventative interventions that drive this field will be changed if the proposed aims are achieved. - A clear and concise statement of need should be included, supporting how the work will be leveraged into future work. - (b) Innovation - Explain how the application challenges and seeks to shift current research or clinical practice paradigms. - Describe any novel theoretical concepts, approaches or methodologies, instrumentation or interventions to be developed or used, and any advantage over existing methodologies, instrumentation, or interventions. - Explain any refinements, improvements, or new applications of theoretical concepts, approaches or methodologies, instrumentation, or interventions. - (c) Approach - Describe the overall strategy, methodology, and analyses to be used to accomplish the specific aims of the project.

-(b) Innovation

-- Explain how the application challenges and seeks to shift current research or clinical practice paradigms. - Describe any novel theoretical concepts, approaches or methodologies, instrumentation or interventions to be developed or used, and any advantage over existing methodologies, instrumentation, or interventions. - Explain any refinements, improvements, or new applications of theoretical concepts, approaches or methodologies, instrumentation, or interventions.

-(c) Approach

-- Describe the overall strategy, methodology, and analyses to be used to accomplish the specific aims of the project.
 Unless addressed separately (see Form 3 Research Plan, item 15), include how the data will be collected, analyzed, and interpreted as well as any resource sharing plans as appropriate.
 For capacity building proposals, please address how the proposed activities will result in actionable next steps. - Discuss potential problems, alternative strategies, and benchmarks for success anticipated to achieve the aims. - If the project is in the early stages of development, describe any strategy to establish feasibility, and address the management of any high-risk aspects of the proposed work. - Point out any procedures, situations, or materials that may be hazardous to personnel and precautions to be exercised.
 A full discussion on the use of Select Agents is expected (see FORM PAGE 3 Research Plan item 11) - Provide a clear plan for how the current project will lead to external (ideally federal) funding.
-Provide specific information sponsor, funding mechanism (and funding opportunity announcement if available), as well milestones and timelines for achieving this plan. - If an applicant has multiple Specific Aims, then the applicant may address Significance, Innovation and Approach for each Specific Aim individually, or may address Significance, Innovation and Approach for all of the Specific Aims collectively. - Preliminary data are not required but may be included within the above sections, if available.

-7. Letter of support from department chair
+Provide specific information sponsor, funding mechanism (and funding opportunity announcement if available), as well milestones and timelines for achieving this plan. - If an applicant has multiple Specific Aims, then the applicant may address Significance, Innovation and Approach for each Specific Aim individually, or may address Significance, Innovation and Approach for all of the Specific Aims collectively. - Preliminary data are not required but may be included within the above sections, if available. - 7.
+Letter of support from department chair conflict of interest using NIH criteria (no publication or funding collaboration in the last 3 years)